- Banks represent about two thirds of the business lending market and roughly one-quarter of the overall business financing market in Canada

 Demand for business credit is growing

-Business financing has grown significantly in the decade since the end of the financial crisis.
+Business financing continues to grow in Canada.
 Despite rising interest rates and uncertainly surrounding trade negotiations, the economic outlook for businesses remains positive.

 According to the Bank of Canada,1 these conditions are bolstered by: